Nazzy88/Citi_Bike_Tableau/README.md

 * 10. W 20 St. & 11 Ave

 Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
-*1. West St. Chambers St
+* 1. West St. Chambers St
-2. E 17 St & Broadway
+* 2. E 17 St & Broadway
-3. 12 Ave & W 40 St
+* 3. 12 Ave & W 40 St
-4. Pershing Square North
+* 4. Pershing Square North
-5. W 21 St & 6 Ave
+* 5. W 21 St & 6 Ave
-6. Broadway & E 22 St
+* 6. Broadway & E 22 St
-7. 8 Ave & W 31 St
+* 7. 8 Ave & W 31 St
-8. Christopher St & Greenwich St
+* 8. Christopher St & Greenwich St
-9. Broadway & E 14 St
+* 9. Broadway & E 14 St

-* Today, what are the bottom 10 stations in the city for starting a journey?
+Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)
-1. NYCBS Depot -PIT
+* 1. NYCBS Depot -PIT
-2. Kiosk in a box Deployment
+* 2. Kiosk in a box Deployment
-3. 8D OPS 01
+* 3. 8D OPS 01
-4. SSP Tech Workshop
+* 4. SSP Tech Workshop
-5. Brook Ave. & E 157 St
+* 5. Brook Ave. & E 157 St
-6. NYCBS Depot – FAR
+* 6. NYCBS Depot – FAR
-7. E156 & Brook Ave
+* 7. E156 & Brook Ave
-8. Gowanus Tech Station
+* 8. Gowanus Tech Station
-9. Prospect Ave.
+* 9. Prospect Ave.
 Longwood
-10. 8D Mobile
+* 10. 8D Mobile

-* Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
+Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
-1. 8D Mobile 01
+* 1. 8D Mobile 01
-2. 8D QC Station 01
+* 2. 8D QC Station 01
-3. Baldwin at Montgomery
+* 3. Baldwin at Montgomery
-4. Bike Mechanics at Riis Room A
+* 4. Bike Mechanics at Riis Room A
-5. Bike Mechanics at Riis Room B
+* 5. Bike Mechanics at Riis Room B
-6. Brunswick St
+* 6. Brunswick St
-7. Columbus Dr at Exchange Pl
+* 7. Columbus Dr at Exchange Pl
-8. Dey St
+* 8. Dey St
-9. Fairmount Ave
+* 9. Fairmount Ave
-10. Harborside
+* 10. Harborside

-* Today, what is the gender breakdown of active participants (Male v.
+Today, what is the gender breakdown of active participants (Male v.
 Female)?
-** Males use the bikes more in 2020 by 47%.
+* Males use the bikes more in 2020 by 47%.
 Also, again in 2019 by 62%.
 However, Females have a higher duration of bike trip if they do use service.
 There is a sufficient amount of riders that don’t share their gender either for both years so the numbers are subjective.

-* How effective has gender outreach been in increasing female ridership over the timespan?
+How effective has gender outreach been in increasing female ridership over the timespan?
-•	It looks like growth was the most in 2016 by 36.90 % and in 2017 by 34.99 %.
+* It looks like growth was the most in 2016 by 36.90 % and in 2017 by 34.99 %.
 After that it drop off to the teens for the rest of the years till 2020.

-* Which bikes (by ID) are most likely due for repair or inspection in the timespan?
+Which bikes (by ID) are most likely due for repair or inspection in the timespan?
-•	16734
+* 	16734
-•	16808
+* 	16808
-•	18275
+* 	18275
-•	16763
+* 	16763
-** This is due to having the top trip duration.
+* These IDs were mentioned due to having the longest trip duration.